glycerine/idem/README.md

-# halter
+# idem.Halter

-halter: a pattern for halting goroutines in Go
+idem.Hhalter supports a common pattern for halting goroutines in Go.